 - Teaching listening

-- Using games and activities
+- Using games & activities (for enhanced learning & engagement)

 - Teaching with songs (How to use music to teach)

-- Dealing with problems in the classroom
+- Dealing with problems in the classroom (Solutions to common problems)

 - Classroom management tips

 - Writing your resume (Outshine the competition even without experience)

 - Culture shock